Canyala/create-script-lib/README.md

 * Click the green `Code` button.

-* Click the URL copy button.
+* Click the copy url button.

 * Use a terminal to go to your parent repo folder.